swiftlang/swift-evolution/proposals/NNNN-init-accessors.md

 accessor-block -> init-accessor
 ```

+The `identifier` in an `init-dependency-clause`, if provided, is the name of the parameter that contains the initial value.
+If not provided, a parameter with the name `newValue` is automatically created.

 ### `init` accessor signatures

 `init` accessor declarations can optionally specify a signature.
-An `init` accessor signature is composed of the `newValue` parameter, a list of stored properties that are initialized by this accessor specified with the `initializes:` label, and a list of stored properties that are accessed by this accessor specified with the `accesses:` label:
+An `init` accessor signature is composed of a parameter for the initial value, a list of stored properties that are initialized by this accessor specified with the `initializes:` label, and a list of stored properties that are accessed by this accessor specified with the `accesses:` labe, all of which are optional:

 ```swift
 struct S {